xero/superGarlicboy/readme.md

 ## bios

-think of bios files as `{retroarch,the emulator}`'s implementation of the retro console's firmware. [download the newest bios files](https://archive.org/details/bios_RG353) for all compatible consoles build for this device's chipset. then copy them into your `ROMS` partition under `BIOS`
+think of bios files as `{retroarch,the emulator}`'s implementation of the game console's firmware.

+[download the bios files](https://archive.org/details/bios_RG353) for all compatible consoles, built for this device's chipset.

+then copy them into your `ROMS` partition under `BIOS`

 ## roms